-The acts for ratification from the date of the last stockholders' meeting include the following:
+The acts for ratification from the date of the last annual stockholders' meeting include the following:

-- 1. Approval of the 2022 consolidated financial statements of the Corporation and its consolidated subsidiaries and affiliates as audited by Isla Lipana & Co., and to designate the authorized representatives and officers that will sign, execute, and deliver such necessary documents and instruments (April 12, 2023); and - 2.
-Authorization to transact and/or avail products, facilities, and services of PLDT, Inc., and its wholly and/or partly owned subsidiaries and/or affiliates, and to designate authorized representatives of the Corporation for such purpose (June 22, 2023).
+- 1. Designation of the Corporation's authorized representative for all documents which may be filed with the Bureau of Internal Revenue ("BIR"), including the updating of Electronic Filing and Payment System ("EFPS") to add BIR Form 1604C (February 26, 2024); - 2.
+Approval of the 2023 consolidated financial statements of the Corporation and its consolidated subsidiaries and affiliates as audited by Isla Lipana & Co., and to designate the authorized representatives and officers that will sign, execute, and deliver such necessary documents and instruments (April 8, 2024); - 3.
+Approval of the postponement and rescheduling of the 2024 Annual Stockholders' Meeting from the last Friday of April, as fixed in the By-laws of the Corporation, to a date not later than sixty (60) days therefrom and its holding by remote communication or in absentia (April 8, 2024); and - 4.
+Authorization to transact and/or avail products, facilities, and services of DITO Telecommunity, and its wholly and/or partly owned subsidiaries and/or affiliates, and to designate authorized representatives of the Corporation for such purpose (May 13, 2024).